yazeed505/airport_and_country_project/README.md

     ```
 7. Now you can see the application are appearing and if they are not synced, you can sync them.

+### Note:

+If you face an error with ansible, You can create the application manually and then it should work.
+We did not yet installed Argocd operator

 ### END OF PROJECT AND THANKS